Jump to content

 Tricorde Tiny 0.5 lb. $250,000 / 2

-• In-Game Bonus: This provides a +1 to Perception while in use. +1 for each Tech Level higher then 2.
+• In-Game Bonus: This provides a +1 to Perception while in use. +1 for each Tech Level higher than 2.
 This also provides a +1 to the Analyze Clue and Researching checks from the Study skill.
 An additional +1 for each Tech Level above 2.

 Medical Scanner: This scanner is used to detect anomalies and diagnose problems in biological life forms.